Register now for

 Cockburn School’s provision in the arts has been awarded Artsmark Platinum status in recognition of the school’s commitment to, and excellence in, arts education.
 Artsmark is Arts Council England’s award recognising excellence in cultural education.
 It celebrates schools’ commitment to embracing arts across the curriculum and bringing creative learning to life for children and young people.

-In addition to your Lead School placement, you can be placed within up to two of our additional partnership schools to give you at least two contrasting secondary education placements.
+In addition to your Lead School placement, you can be placed with other partnership schools to give you at least two contrasting secondary education placements.
 Having access to a wider range of partner schools helps teaching staff to develop a variety of skills and teaching strategies.